New Jersey Turnpike: Pennsville Township to Springfield Township

 Continuing northeast, the turnpike crosses the SMS Rail Lines' Salem Branch before passing to the south of Swedesboro.
 After crossing the Raccoon Creek, the highway reaches an interchange for US 322.
 A maintenance yard is present on the northbound side of the turnpike immediately north of the interchange into Harrison Township.
 The route heads northeast into East Greenwich Township past farmland before crossing Edwards Creek.
 Here, the turnpike passes by residential developments and soon crosses the Mantua Creek into West Deptford Township, where it passes through parkland before development near the route increases substantially.
-After passing under Route 45, the turnpike enters Woodbury Heights, where it passes by homes before crossing Conrail Shared Assets Operations' (CSAO) Vineland Secondary and entering Deptford Township.
+After passing under Mantua Pike (Route 45), the turnpike enters Woodbury Heights, where it passes by homes before crossing Conrail Shared Assets Operations' (CSAO) Vineland Secondary and entering Deptford Township.
 Here, the turnpike passes under Route 47 before crossing the Big Timber Creek.
-Immediately northeast of this point, the turnpike passes under the Route 42 freeway and enters the Camden County borough of Bellmawr.
-After passing to the south of an industrial park, the turnpike enters Runnemede and comes to an exit for Route 168 (Black Horse Pike), serving the city of Camden to the north and providing access to the Atlantic City Expressway to the south.
-Immediately after the interchange, the turnpike crosses back into Bellmawr before entering Barrington, where it passes under Route 41.
-The turnpike then passes near packaging plants before entering Lawnside and crossing US 30.
+Immediately northeast of this point, the turnpike passes under the Route 42 freeway and enters Bellmawr in Camden County.
+After passing to the south of an industrial park, the turnpike enters Runnemede and comes to an exit for Black Horse Pike (Route 168), serving Camden to the north and providing access to the Atlantic City Expressway to the south.
+Immediately after the interchange, the turnpike crosses back into Bellmawr before entering Barrington, where it passes under Route 41/CR 573.
+The turnpike then passes near packaging plants before entering Lawnside where it passes over CSAO's Beesleys Point Secondary and crossing over White Horse Pike (US 30).

 Still two lanes in each direction, the turnpike continues northeast past a warehouse and eventually comes within yards of I-295.
 Upon entering Cherry Hill, the turnpike passes over tracks carrying the PATCO Speedline and NJ Transit's Atlantic City Line before reaching the Walt Whitman Service Area along the southbound lanes.
 Continuing northeast, the turnpike passes under Route 70 before crossing the Pennsauken Creek into Mount Laurel, Burlington County, where it has an exit for Route 73.
 North of this point, the turnpike has three lanes in each direction.
 Still running within close proximity of I-295, the turnpike comes to a New Jersey State Police station and passes under Route 38 before crossing CSAO's Pemberton Industrial Track.
 After the northbound James Fenimore Cooper Service Area, the road crosses over Rancocas Creek and passes to the northwest of Rancocas State Park.
-Now in Westampton Township, the distance between I-295 and the turnpike increases, and the turnpike reaches an exit for CR 541 (Burlington-Mount Holly Road).
+Now in Westampton, the distance between Interstate 295 and the turnpike increases, and the turnpike reaches an exit for Burlington-Mount Holly Road (CR 541).
 Northeast of this point, the turnpike continues as a six-lane highway into Burlington Township, where it passes by houses and the Burlington Country Club before entering Springfield Township.
 Here, the turnpike passes by agricultural areas before crossing Assiscunk Creek.